ivanperez-keera/dunai/README.md

 in Germany and touching Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria, Moldova and Ukraine.

-The name is chosen following the idea of naming FRP libraries after rivers, and knowing that this library can be used to implement many others.
-I've chosen Dunai specifically taking into account the authors' relation with some of the countries it passes through, and knowing that this library has helped unite otherwise very different people from different backgrounds.
+Other FRP libraries, like Yampa, are named after rivers.
+Dunai has been chosen due to the authors' relation with some of the countries it passes through, and knowing that this library has helped unite otherwise very different people from different backgrounds.